-YOU are responsible for the SAFE operation and maintenance of your Wallenstein Trailer Wood Splitter.
-YOU must ensure that you and anyone else who is going to use, maintain or work around the wood splitter be familiar with the operating and maintenance procedures and related safety information contained in this manual.
-This manual provides good safety practices that should be followed while using the wood splitter.
+YOU are responsible for the SAFE operation and maintenance of your Wallenstein wood splitter.
+Make sure anyone else who is going to operate or service the wood splitter follows the procedures and related safety information contained in this manual.

-Remember, YOU are the key to safety.
+YOU are the key to safety.
 Good safety practices not only protect you but also the people around you.
 Make these practices a working part of your safety program.
-Be certain that EVERYONE using this equipment is familiar with the recommended use and maintenance procedures and follows all the safety precautions.